 All information supplied remains the intellectual property of Cederberg 4x4

-The crystal clear, warm waters of Lake Malawi are a huge attraction for sailing, swimming, snorkeling, scuba diving, waterskiing and kayaking.
-Malawi has a massive diversity of beautiful landscapes.
+Malawi, one of the friendliest countries in Africa and still wonderfully untouched by mass tourism, has a massive diversity of beautiful landscapes.
 The highest peaks in Malawi touch 3000m while the lowest point is barely above sea level.
 This range of altitudes in a small area helps to make the landscape of Malawi one of the most varied in all Africa.
 It is generally a green, lush country, with plateaus, highlands, forests, mountains, plains, escarpments and dramatic river valleys.
 The variety of scenery is a major attraction to visitors.

 Zimbabwe, Mozambique and Malawi’s electricity supply is based on the 220-240 volt system using the “British Type” square bayonet three-pin plugs as well as South African 15amp plugs.
 We suggest you carry both plug options during the trip.
 Always advisable to carry long electricity extension leads to be used at the campsites.